 Cycle paths don't only provide utility for cyclists.
-They are also useful for other groups, such as the disabled.
-It is quite common here to see people riding on electric buggies, hand cycles or adult tricycles.
+They are also useful for other groups, such as those with disabilities.
+In the Netherlands it is quite common here to see people riding on electric buggies, hand cycles or adult tricycles.
 The paths make cycling by any means a good way of getting about, and there is the social aspect that people with disabilities can join in rides with able bodied friends.

 This photo was taken on the direct West-East cycle path through one suburb of Assen.